Enjoy the colourful Tulips

-This post updated 2 January 2020.
+This Netherlands Working Holiday post updated 15 May 2021.
 The Netherlands is known for tulips, bicycles, flat countryside, cheese, clogs, windmills, a place you can legally buy marijuana and a vibrant Amsterdam nightlife.
 Yes, all good reasons to choose a working holiday in the Netherlands but there are two other very appealing reasons.
-English is NOT the native language but the Dutch are proficient in English and so there are work opportunities available to English speakers.
-Also the country’s proximity to the rest of Europe for travel.
+English is NOT the native language but the Dutch are proficient in English.
+This means there are work opportunities available to native English speakers in the Netherlands.
+Also the country’s proximity to the rest of Europe for travel is ideal for you to travel to other countries for the day.
 So if you are research countries for a working holiday consider a Netherlands working holiday.

 Just a quick note.
 The official name of the country is the Kingdom of the Netherlands.
 Holland actually only means the two provinces of Noord-Holland and Zuid-Holland.
 However, the name Holland is often used when all of the Netherlands is meant.
 For this blog I am using The Netherlands.